© Crown copyright 2019

 2. Economic statement

-The UK Property Transaction Statistics for November 2017 (PDF, 825KB) showed that the number of seasonally adjusted transactions on residential properties with a value of £40,000 or greater has increased by 7.1% in the year to November 2017.
-Between October 2017 and November 2017, transactions increased by 0.6%.
+The UK Property Transactions Statistics for November 2018 report that on a seasonally adjusted basis, the number of transactions on residential properties with a value of £40,000 or greater was 100,930, 0.5% lower compared with the same period a year ago.
+Between October 2018 and November 2018, transactions increased by 0.1%.

 3. Price changes